UP | HOME

 2.1.
 Sapir-Whorf Examples Regarding Political Ideology

 • Constitutions always say that the government must serve the people, but they never define who the “people” are.
-For example, slaves weren’t considered part of “the people” in the US until 1865, and neither were Native Americans until 1924.
+For example, slaves weren’t considered part of “the people” in the US until 1865, and neither were American Indians until 1924.
+There’s also the question whereas Confederates, illegal immigrants/aliens, and anchor babies count as part of the “people”.
 Read more: Defining Who “The People” Are.

 • When “Democracy” is called “Rule of the People”, it fools the public into thinking that they have real power in the government, but they don’t.